jonoabroad/lift-ajax-form/README.md

 Entering the following into the form should yield the following results:

- * nothing = error message
+ * nothing = expected S.error message
  * you@example.com = notice
  * me@example.com = redirect to /

-With 2.4 this works as expected with 2.5-SNAPSHOT the page displays the contents of the ajax request.
+For the final example running Lift 2.4, this works as expected.
+Running with 2.5-SNAPSHOT the page displays the contents of the ajax request, rather than redirecting to /